tcallister/gwtc3-spin-studies/docs/index.rst

 Welcome to gwtc3-spin-studies's documentation!
 ==============================================

-This page details the code used to produce the results presented in PAPERCITATION, which can be accessed at
+This page details the code used to produce the results presented in *No evidence that the majority of black holes in binaries have zero spin*, which can be accessed at

 https://github.com/tcallister/gwtc3-spin-studies/